Reginald Foster (Latinist): Latin

-Foster was an expert in Latin literature, especially Cicero, and was an internationally recognized authority on the Latin language.
-He taught Latin as a living language and influenced many Latinists; Nancy Llewellyn was inspired by Foster to found Septentrionale Americanum Latinitatis Vivae Institutum (SALVI), the North American Institute of Living Latin Studies, in 1997, and two former students, Jason Pedicone and Eric Hewett, in 2010 revived his summer school in Rome as Living Latin in Rome, a program for college students, and have founded a non-profit organization, the Paideia Institute, which now also sponsors courses in other countries and in Greek, as well as elementary-school programs in the US.
-Foster headed the effort to produce a modern Latin dictionary, Lexicon Recentis Latinitatis, published in 1992–1997.
-After retiring, he published The Mere Bones of Latin (Ossa Latinitatis Sola) with the Catholic University of America Press in 2016; a second volume is forthcoming.
+Foster was an expert in Latin literature, especially Cicero.
+He taught Latin as a living language and influenced many Latinists: Nancy Llewellyn was inspired by Foster to found Septentrionale Americanum Latinitatis Vivae Institutum (SALVI), the North American Institute of Living Latin Studies, in 1997.
+Also, in 2010, two former students, Jason Pedicone and Eric Hewett, revived his summer school in Rome as Living Latin in Rome, a program for college students.
+They have founded a non-profit organization, the Paideia Institute, which now also sponsors courses in other countries and in Greek, as well as elementary-school programs in the US.
+Foster headed the effort to produce a modern Latin dictionary, Lexicon Recentis Latinitatis, published 1992–1997.
+After retiring, he published The Mere Bones of Latin (Ossa Latinitatis Sola) with the Catholic University of America Press in 2016; a second volume was published in 2021, The Bones' Meats Abundant (Ossium Carnes Multae).

-Foster was a strict teacher, a "brash curmudgeon" to his students, warning them "if you make one stupid mistake, you're out!"; he sometimes assigned a translation of a bawdy text to a pious sister, and a text from St. Augustine or Pope St. Leo the Great to an atheist or a Jew.
+Foster was a strict teacher, a "brash curmudgeon" to his students, warning them "if you make one stupid mistake, you're out!"; he sometimes assigned a translation of a bawdy text to a pious sister, and a text from Augustine of Hippo or Pope Leo the Great to an atheist or a Jew.
 A former student quoted him dismissing theory and warning his students: "I don't care about your garbage literary theory! ...
 If you don't know what time of day it is, or what your name is, or where you are, don't try Latin because it will smear you on the wall like an oil spot."